milucf/triviagame/README.md

  User clicks the `start` button to begin the game

- Trivia game  shows only a question until the player answers it or their time runs out.
+ Trivia game  shows a question until the player answers it or their time runs out.

  If the player selects the correct answer, game congratulating them for choosing the right option.Then After a few seconds,it displays the next question.